 What are some of the practicalities to consider of having remote and flexible working?

-Inductions, training and HR conversations (especially the difficult ones) need more attention and a slightly different focus.
+Inductions, training and HR conversations (especially the difficult ones) need more attention and a different focus.
 The days of two-day face-to-face inductions could be numbered.
 So instead, you’ll need to plan out how to restructure this content into engaging and manageable sessions.
-Also, the chance to network is diminished but allowing for space online or working from remote hubs or co-working spaces allows for this interaction to happen more naturally.
+Also, the chance to network is diminished but allowing for space online or working from remote hubs or co-working spaces is great.
+It allows for this interaction to happen more naturally.

 Boundaries and balance

 It’s important for businesses and employees to work together to agree how to manage sickness, holidays and how to balance working at home versus living at work.
 In an ‘always on’ culture it can be difficult to know when and how to switch off.
 Also, being on holiday means not working and being off sick is OK!
 Just because people work at home doesn’t mean they have less rights than someone in the office.
 You might need to work with your employees to help them have clear boundaries.
 Equally, performance still matters.
 If there are issues arising, discuss them with your employee and involve HR if needed.

 Consider the roles which need to be in the office and which don’t.
 Having a huge number of people working at home for over two months, it’s a good opportunity to take stock of what you need.
 Decide which roles have to be office based, those which are fully remote and which are blended.
 Ask your employees what they really want, and you’ll likely see an increase in productivity.